 LCP Policy LU-B-7 requires a geological report for development due to the sensitive nature of South Palisades, while LCP Policy CO-31 contains various grading standards to protect coastal resources.
 A Soil Engineering Report was prepared for the project and found that "[t]he site is suitable, from a soils engineering standpoint, for proposed development, provided the recommendations in the report are implemented in the design and construction."
 The report makes many recommendations such as over-excavating to a depth of three feet in certain areas, using either native moisture-conditioned compacted soil or other non-expansive fill, and compacting the top 12 inches of substrate to a minimum of 95 percent maximum dry density to withstand traffic loads.
 Such excavation, fill, and grading activities could have a negative impact on water quality and public access if materials were not adequately contained.
-Special Condition 6 requires the Applicant to submit a Construction Plan that identifies all construction areas and staging areas, incorporates Best Management Practices (BMPs) to protect coastal marine resources, requires the Applicant to retain a construction coordinator to ensure the BMPs are followed and to respond to any emergencies, and requires a that the construction documents be maintained at the site.
-Thus the project as conditioned is consistent with the LCP with regard to water quality and marine resources.
-In addition, Special Condition 1h requires the Applicant to submit a post-construction drainage plan that protects coastal resources to the maximum extent feasible through methods such as infiltration, retention, or treatment of all site drainage and runoff.
+Special Condition 7 requires the Applicant to submit a Construction Plan that identifies all construction areas and staging areas, incorporates Best Management Practices (BMPs) to protect coastal marine resources, requires the Applicant to retain a construction coordinator to ensure the BMPs are followed and to respond to any emergencies, and requires that the construction documents be maintained at the site.
+Special Condition 1k requires a post-construction drainage and erosion control system to accommodate drainage for storm events up to and including the 85th percentile 24-hour runoff event to adequately protect water quality from stormwater runoff as typically required by the Environmental Protection Agency and State Water Resources Control Board, including through methods such as infiltration, retention, or treatment of all site drainage and runoff.
+To ensure that storm runoff does not enter the marine habitat and coastal waters, Special Condition 1k requires drainage to be directed away from the bluff edge.